Goldfinch2/VectorPie/README.md

 Wi-Fi is configured directly from the menu — no keyboard or SSH session required.

-1. Press the **Settings** button to open the settings menu
-2. Navigate to **NETWORK** and press Select — the Wi-Fi configuration page may take up to 15 seconds to appear the first time
+1. Press **Tab** twice to reach the network page (game menu → settings → network) — the Wi-Fi scan may take up to 15 seconds to complete the first time
-3. Use Left/Right on **WIFI NETWORK** to select your network from the scan results
+2. Use Left/Right on **WIFI NETWORK** to select your network from the scan results
-4. Navigate to **PASSWORD** and enter your password (Left/Right cycles characters, Up/Down moves the cursor)
+3. Navigate to **PASSWORD** and enter your password (Left/Right cycles characters, Up/Down moves the cursor)
-5. Navigate to **CONNECT** and press Select
+4. Navigate to **CONNECT** and press Select

 The current connection status and IP address are shown at the top of the network page.